-Here are the notes from my Natural Perfume Making Workshop, for those of you who would like to make your own unique, natural fragrance, but are unable to make the workshop in person.
+Here are the notes from my Natural Perfume & Aromatherapy Workshop, for those of you who would like to make your own unique, natural fragrance, but are unable to make the workshop in person.

 It’s actually very simple to make your own natural perfume as there is no need to use any alcohol, fixers or preservatives, you can just use natural essential oils for the scent, and a nut or seed oil as the base.
 It really is that simple, and the rest is just play time.